DavidPetrasek/ChatBundle/README.md

 This bundle provides chat features for a Symfony application.
 Features available include:

-- Support for both the Doctrine ORM and ODM (not yet) for message storage
+- Support for both the Doctrine ORM and ODM for message storage
 - Threaded conversations
-- Spam detection support (not yet)
+- Spam detection support
 - Soft deletion of threads and messages
 - Permissions for messaging